Awning windows vs sliding windows: Which is better?

 This guide to awning windows and sliding windows will make your choice easier and help you find the right fit for your windows.

 Sliding windows and awning windows: What’s the difference?

 Sliding windows are ideal in spaces with limited room to open a window.
-The light, bright windows glide effortlessly along the frame in either direction to let in air flow and offer all the benefits of double glazed windows when closed.
+The light, bright windows glide effortlessly along the frame in either direction to let in air flow and offer all the

 Sliding windows can be custom made up to 1.6m high and 1.2m wide, fitted externally with a security screen to provide an extra layer of safety.

 Awning windows are a versatile addition to any room, opening up to 45 degrees on a top hinge using a crank handle operated from inside.
 Awning windows are ideal in situations requiring higher windows, because they are so easy to operate that they can be installed over furniture and benches without impeding on opening access.

 Think bedrooms, kitchens, home offices, apartment buildings – anywhere you want the flexibility of an openable window without the need to reach up and slide it open.
 Awning windows can be made to measure up to 2.4m high and 1m wide, or even up to 2.4m wide in custom heights.

 Sliding windows vs awning windows: Comparing the benefits

 Benefits of sliding windows